Metrics for Dataset Demographic Bias: A Case Study on Facial Expression Recognition: Results

 \textbf{Global stereotypical bias.} Overall, stereotypical bias seems to be present at a lower rate than representational bias for the three groups, with only weak and medium bias found in some cases according to the $\phi_C$ metric thresholds.
 The least biased group is the LAB group in two of the components (gender and age), while the ITW-M is the least biased in the remaining one (race).
 As expected, this type of bias is almost absent from most LAB datasets, as they usually take samples for all the target classes for each subject.
 Despite this, some LAB datasets, such as LIRIS-CSE, GEMEP, iSAFE, CK, and CK+, do not follow this rule.
 These datasets only include certain classes for each subject, and in these cases they exhibit as much stereotypical bias as the ITW-I datasets.
 This effect is present mostly in the age and race components, while in the gender category these LAB datasets still exhibit lower bias scores than the ITW-I ones.
 ITW-I datasets have an overall higher stereotypical bias, with most of them showing weak or medium bias in the three demographic components, especially for the gender component.
 From the ITW-I datasets, the least stereotypically biased are EXPW and MMAFEDB.
 The two ITW-M, namely, SFEW and CAER-S, show very different stereotypical bias profiles, with SFEW having higher stereotypical bias scores in the three demographic components, while CAER-S is unbiased in the race component and less biased in the two other components compared to SFEW.

 \textbf{Local stereotypical bias.} According to these results, we can highlight EXPW as one of the least biased datasets overall.
-For this reason, we measure its local stereotypical bias using Z and show it in Figure~\ref{figure:stereolocal_expw}.
-The highest biases are found in the age and race components, where six specific subgroups have large underrepresentations ($\text{Z}\leq -0.45$), namely the $0-2$ age group in the disgust and happy labels, the $50-59$ group in the fear label, the east asian and indian groups in the angry label, and the indian group in the surprise label.
+For this reason, in Figure~\ref{figure:stereolocal_expw} we measure its local stereotypical bias using Z. The highest biases are found in the age and race components, where six subgroups have large underrepresentations ($\text{Z}\leq -0.45$), namely the $0-2$ age group in the disgust and happy labels, the $50-59$ group in the fear label, the east asian and indian groups in the angry label, and the indian group in the surprise label.
 The angry, fear, and surprise labels exhibit the highest overall local stereotypical biases, especially in the race and age components.

 \textbf{FER dataset selection.} With this information, currently no completely unbiased dataset is found for FER.
 Although ITW datasets such as RAF-DB, MMAFEDB, and EXP have relatively low representational bias and high evenness, their stereotypical bias results demand caution when using them as a sole source of training data.
 From these, EXPW can be highlighted as the least stereotypically biased dataset of the ITW category, and having a relatively large number of samples at $91,793$ images, it can be generally recommended.
 When using this dataset, precautions should be taken to evaluate the potential impact of stereotypical bias, especially in the angry, fear, and surprise labels in the race component.